Solo Travel in Israel

 - To book, check prices or availability for Exodus Dive Center and Guest House

-If you are looking for some company during your travels, the Post Hostel is ideal.
+For where to stay in Jerusalem if you are looking for some company during your travels, the Post Hostel is ideal.
 Located near Jaffa Gate, this hostel is a lively, fun place to stay and close to the all the attractions that you’ll want to see in Jerusalem.
 It’s easy to meet others in the hostel bar or rooftop and they offer day and night tours so you don’t have to worry about what to do in the evenings alone.

 It costs slightly more than some of the other hostels but the funky decor and free buffet breakfast definitely make it worth paying.
 Choose from a 4, 8 or 12 bed mixed dorm or an 8 bed female-only dorm room.
 There is also the option of a double room with a private bathroom.